Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 **Add**
 - Attempt to get CSP working
 - theme customize
-- search other columns
-- indicate completion in search results
-- modal when new/load save so its clear input is blocked

 ----- Chains
 Oh, Beehive Yourself should grant Satisfaction Guaranteed-Shirr I